The Chief Operating Officer of China Medical System Holdings (CHSYF) is Buying Shares

-Following this transaction Hong Bing Chen’s holding in the company was increased by 5% to a total of $74.35 million.
-In addition to Hong Bing Chen, one other CHSYF executive reported Buy trades in the last month.
+In addition to Hong Bing Chen, 3 other CHSYF executives reported Buy trades in the last month.
+Following this transaction Hong Bing Chen’s holding in the company was increased by 1% to a total of $75.88 million.

 See today’s analyst top recommended stocks >>